 Deep output – Specifies whether to include this render element in deep images.

 Filename suffix – The text added to the end of the rendered file, when saved as a separate file (e.g. myrender.denoiser.vrimg).

 Mode – Specifies how the results of VRayDenoiser will be saved.

-Only generate render elements – All render elements required for denoising will be generated so that denoising can be done with the Standalone Denoise Tool.
-The information calculated within them will not be applied to other render elements, and no VRayDenoiser Render Element will be generated.
+Only generate render elements – All render elements required for denoising are generated so that denoising can be done with the Standalone Denoise Tool or the V-Ray Denoiser plugin for Nuke.
+The information calculated within them is not applied to other render elements, and no VRayDenoiser Render Element is generated.

-Show denoiser element – The VRayDenoiser Render Element will be generated to contain a denoised version of the RGB Color Render Element using the specified settings.
-The original render elements, including the RGB Color Render Element, will not be changed.
+Show denoiser element – The VRayDenoiser Render Element is generated to contain a denoised version of the RGB Color Render Element using the specified settings.
+The original render elements, including the RGB Color Render Element, are not changed.

 Preset – Offers presets to automatically set Strength and Radius values.
 For more information, see the Denoising Presets example below.